-What a year, Weldon’s first year.
-It’s true what they (all moms) say, there’s no way to understand how much becoming a mom changes you until you become a mom yourself.
+It’s true what they say, there’s no way to understand how much becoming a mom changes you until you become a mom yourself.
 As many of you know, Weldon’s first few months were filled with lots of hard days along with joyous ones too.
 He spent 74 days in the NICU.
 It was a marathon, not a sprint to get him home.
 I learned so much information in those two and a half months that I never thought I’d know or need to know.
 Did you know babies don’t develop their suck/swallow reflex until 34 weeks gestation?
 Or how about the fact that most preemies need weekly eye exams to check for ROP (retinopathy of prematurity)?
 Weldon had ROP stage two at one point, but thankfully it resolved on its own.
 Did you know that most preemies born at a certain gestation almost all have some level of a brain bleed?
 Weldon had two bleeds, a grade two and a grade four.
 The amount of information (most of it heavy) thrown at a preemie mom is insane.
 Not to mention it’s usually after a traumatic and most likely unplanned early birth.
 Nothing can prepare you to bring your tiny little human into the world before it’s “time.”

 As hard as those 74 days were and even the days beyond our NICU stay, we were able to make it through thanks to our village.
 Not a day goes by that I don’t think about some portion of our NICU stay.
 But the thing I think about the most might not be what you’d expect.

 Weldon is our little Thanksgiving miracle, born on Thanksgiving day two years ago.
-Two years later, I still constantly think about how lucky and blessed we are to have so many people in our lives including friends, family, nurses, doctors, hospital staff, my blog and Instagram family, and even complete strangers, who supported us, cheered Weldon on, prayed for us, sent baby gifts, gifted Uber Eats gift cards, and DMed me with words of encouragement and comfort.
-I’ve struggled over the past year to find the right words to adequately describe the space in my heart the gratitude for those acts of kindness and acts of care takes up.
+Two years later, I still constantly think about how lucky and blessed we are to have so many people in our lives including friends, family, nurses, doctors, hospital staff, my blog and Instagram family, and even complete strangers, who supported us, cheered Weldon on, prayed for us, sent baby gifts, gifted Uber Eats gift cards, and DMed me with words of encouragement and comfort during our NICU stay.
+I continue to struggle to find the right words to adequately describe the space in my heart the gratitude for those acts of kindness and acts of care takes up.

 Our 74-day stay in the NICU happened to fall over the holidays.
 During that time, we were blessed with so many thoughtful gifts from complete strangers and our wonderful nurses to make our NICU room cozy and cheerful and gifts from family and friends to make our lives a little easier, to take a little stress away.